 One word of caution: if you shave your pits, don’t do it at the same time you apply vinegar.
 That will lead to some severe irritation.

-2 - Use a Stronger Deodorant/Antiperspirant
+2 - Use Natural Deodorant

 First, make sure you understand the differences between deodorant and antiperspirant.
 Most packages list both.
 That can make it hard to understand what a particular product is actually doing for your BO.

 Deodorant masks the bad smells caused by bacteria.
 It does not eliminate the bacteria itself or remove the smell's source.

 Antiperspirant uses chemical ingredients to clog your sweat glands and prevent you from sweating.

 Unfortunately, there are lots of questionable chemical ingredients in most deodorants and antiperspirants.
 That's why we developed our Natural Deodorant, made with safe ingredients that won't irritate your sensitive underarms but still fight body odor effectively.
 Its gentle formula includes coconut oil, vitamin E, arrowroot, and shea butter.